 Large companies often employ the services of merchant banks in acquiring capital through the stock market.
 Equity underwriting is achieved by evaluating the amount of stock to be issued, the value of the business, the use of proceeds, and the timing of issuance of the new stock.
 Merchant banks handle all the necessary paperwork and liaison with the appropriate marketing division to advertise the stock.

 Also, they assist in choosing the ideal financial institutions to provide credit facilities and act on the terms of the loan application with the financiers.
-Merchant banks also ensure the lender’s willingness to participate, organize bridge finance, and engage in legal formalities regarding investment to be approved and checking the working capital requirements.
+Merchant banks also ensure the lender’s willingness to participate, organize bridge finance, and engage in legal formalities regarding investment to be approved and check the working capital requirements.

-Difference between an Investment Bank and a Merchant Bank
+Investment Bank vs. Merchant Bank

 Although there is somewhat a thin line between traditional merchant banks and investment banks, the financial institutions differ in several ways.
 First, merchant banks serve small-scale companies that may not be big enough to attract funding from venture capitalists and other large investors.

-Traditional merchant banks mainly focus on international financing activities including trade finance, foreign corporate investing, and foreign real estate investment.
-Some of these activities may be shared with investment banks, but there are other functions like issuing letters of credit and international funds transfer that are predominantly carried out by merchant banks.
+Traditional merchant banks mainly focus on international financing activities including trade finance, foreign corporate investment, and foreign real estate investment.
+Some of these activities may be shared with investment banks.
+Still, there are other functions like issuing letters of credit and international funds transfer that are predominantly carried out by merchant banks.